Physical Quantities v1.0.0

 If you have ever made a unit conversion error, or if you have ever asked yourself questions such as "what is the correct unit of mass density in the foot-pound-second system?", "how do I compute a stress field given a strain field?", or "what is a slug unit?", then this library is for you!

-• Physical quantities have no memory overhead compared to using raw floating-point numbers to represent the same data.
+• Physical quantities have no memory overhead compared to using plain floating-point numbers to represent the same data.

-• Mathematical operations between physical quantities have no runtime overhead compared to using raw floating-point numbers to perform the same operations.
+• Mathematical operations between physical quantities have no runtime overhead compared to using plain floating-point numbers to perform the same operations.

-• Unit conversions are handled automatically when physical quantities are constructed, so physical quantities are guaranteed to always be in a consistent state.
+• Unit conversions are handled automatically when physical quantities are constructed such that physical quantities are guaranteed to always be in a consistent state.
 No more unit conversion errors!

 • Physical models enable tedious mathematical computations involving physical quantities to be performed easily.
 No more tensor-vector multiplication errors when computing stresses!